faizalrf/backup/README.md

 ### Output

-Once executed, the script will create the `BASE_DIR` and a target directory based on the current timestamp as `YYYYMMDD-HH24MM` format.
+Once executed, the script in `backup` mode, it will create the `BASE_DIR` and a target directory based on the current timestamp as `YYYYMMDD-HH24MM` format.

 The backup will also generate a detailed log file under the `BASE_DIR` folder by the name `backup_YYYYMMDD-HH24MM.out`.
 This will contain the following stages